13 Essential Facebook Ads Metrics Every Marketer Should Track

 4. Cost Per Result

-What it is: The Cost Per Result indicates the desired cost that is tied for each action.
+What it is: The Cost Per Result indicates the desired cost that is tied to each action.
 It is similar to Cost Per Action, which we measure in other advertising channels.
 CPR in Facebook ads is impacted by various factors such as auction bid, target audience, optimization type, ad creative, messaging, and schedule.

 How it is calculated: CPR = Total Ad Spent/Number of Results